 X-Mouse Controls is competely free!
 If you like and use X-Mouse Controls, please tell your friends and link back to this page.

 When multiple programs are running on a Windows operating system, the default mode of operations is that you click one window after another to give them focus for keyboard inputs.
 With the x-mouse settings that click is not necessary — the only thing needed is to move your cursor over the window for it to become active.

 This behavior has been possible, but disabled, in different versions of Windows for years.
-It is usually enabled through Windows accesiblity settings or a wide variety of tools, most notably Tweak UI found in Microsoft PowerToys.
-However, Tweak UI does not run on Windows Vista/Windows Server 2008/Windows 7/later, which is why I created this tool.
+It is usually enabled through Windows accessibility settings or a wide variety of tools and utilities, most notably Tweak UI found in Microsoft PowerToys.
+However, Tweak UI does not run on Windows Vista, Windows 7, Windows 8, Windows 10, Windows 11, Windows Server 2008, Windows Server 2012, and later versions, which is why I created this utility.

 X-Mouse settings do not "stick" [Thank you Joel Purra (e-mail removed)!]: TweakUI's Mouse tab -> "Activation follows mouse (X-Mouse)" box checked, and: TweakUI's General tab -> "X-Mouse AutoRaise" and "Mouse hot tracking effects" boxes checked.
 This can be fixed in some cases (reminiscent from the old XMouse MS Power Toy 95) by adding/changing these Win.ini entries under the [XMouse] section:

 [XMouse] BringWindowToTop=1 ConsoleWindowsOnly=1 Delay=1

 Win.ini (located in your Windows folder) with Notepad or Sysedit.
 Change any of these lines from